vivekkdagar/pyquantify/README.md

 Pyquantify provides several commands for analyzing and visualizing text data.
 Below is a guide on how to use the key functionalities:

-Certainly!
-Below are the corrected usage commands based on the provided code:

 1. **Search for a Specific Word in Morphological Analysis:**

    ```bash